jhovannyvivas/jhovannyvivas/README.md

 - 👀 I’m interested in web´s
 - 🌱 I’m currently learning html5 css bootstrap
 - 💞️ I’m looking to collaborate on real projects
-- 📫 How to reach me edwin.vivas@alteru.co
+- 📫 How to reach me jhovannyvivas@gmail.com

 <!---
 jhovannyvivas/jhovannyvivas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.